grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 <!-- vale Grafana.Spelling = YES -->

+{{% admonition type="warning" %}}
+This shortcode is present in the documentation, but is being deprecated in favor of fully qualified URLs.
+Don't use it when creating new or updating existing documentation.
+{{% /admonition %}}

 The `relref` shortcode provides build-time link checking to ensure that the destination file exists.

 For example: `{{</* relref "./path/to/file" */>}}`.